10 Ways to Prevent Ransomware Attacks

 3. Improve enterprise email security

-Ransomware can target businesses and individuals in several ways.
-But the trouble often begins with a click on the link received via email.
+Ransomware variants attempt businesses and individuals to click on the link received via email.
 Email phishing is the most widely used ransomware attack vector.
-By improving organizational email security, businesses can prevent ransomware attacks.
+By improving organizational email security, businesses can prevent these specific ransomware attacks.
 Employees must think twice about replying or clicking on a link or attachment they find in a suspicious-looking email.

-Organizations can implement email authentication techniques like DMARC, SPK, and DKIM that use email filters and public and private key cryptography to detect fraudulent emails and prevent ransomware.
-In addition, the business can use machine-intelligent email security solutions that scan and block phishing emails from landing in employees’ mailboxes.
+Organizations can implement email authentication techniques like DMARC, SPK, and DKIM that use email filters and public and private key cryptography to detect fraudulent emails and prevent users from falling for ransomware viruses.
+In addition, the business can use machine-intelligent email security solutions that offer detection and response to phishing emails from landing in employees’ mailboxes.

 Besides this, training employees on detecting email phishing can also prove helpful to the users.